E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/PANNA-GVECT/readme.rst

 `here <https://gitlab.com/PANNAdevs/panna/blob/master/doc/tutorial/README_tutorial_2_data_preparation.md>`_.

 In this comprehensive tutorial, how use this module with other modules such as PANNA-TOOLS and PANNA-TFR is also demonstrated.
-Together, these modules cover all the steps necessary whlie going from raw data to descriptors that can be used in machine learning workflow.
+Together, these modules cover all the steps necessary while going from raw data to descriptors that can be used in machine learning workflow.

 Source Code